 - Mthunzi Nokubeka – Bass

 The performers all have impressive histories.
 The Clermont Community Choir, managed by Wiseman Mkhize, is celebrating its 25th anniversary.
-The 85-member Choir is the “undefeated champions at the famous prestigious Old Mutual National Choir Festival.”
+The 85-member Choir is the “undefeated champion at the famous prestigious Old Mutual National Choir Festival.”
 The Choir specializes in “different music genres with a special focus on choral, opera, classical, and African Indigenous music”.
 Members vary from scholars, students, and workers to employment-seekers.

 Durban recently became the first city in South Africa and on the African continent to become a UNESCO World City of Literature in 2018.

 Mayor, Zandile Gumede, spoke and congratulated the choir not only for their 25 years of music but also for being Durban ambassadors.
 During Nelson Mandela International Day in 2013, the choir represented South Africa on a tour with the KZN Philharmonic in France.
 Mandela loved the choir.
-They helped soothe grief-stricken South Africans by singing at his funeral.
+They helped soothe grieving South Africans by singing at his funeral.

 Talented cellist Atistide du Plessis has won many prizes and performed in Zürich, Vienna, Munich, and Berlin.
 Du Plessis is co-principal cellist with the Philharmonic.